wanghaisheng/responsive-landing-page-starter/content/blog/en/create-an-emergency-broadcast-system-with-vonage-node-and-mongodb.md

 Add yourself as a contact and press alert.

-You should receive a text containing your longitude and latitude letting you know you are in an emergency
+You should receive a text containing your longitude and latitude letting you know you are in an emergency.

 ### Final Thoughts